 1 institution.
-MS. BERNICE CATCHEWAY: I'm not a -- I 2 appreciate -- appreciate that, and yes, but I'm not a 3 4 lawyer.
-COMMISSIONER MICHÈLE AUDETTE: Me, too.
-5 MS. BERNICE CATCHEWAY: I'm not a lawyer and 6 I'd like to get legal counsel as to -- because I know -- I 7 know you can change records.
-You can -- you can do 8 anything.
-My book is 2008, but it's easily -- I could have 9 10 changed and said -- but those are the originals.
-So, I'm not a lawyer, but I appreciate your offer, and I'll speak 11 with my family and -- but I also need legal representation.
-12 COMMISSIONER MICHÈLE AUDETTE: That's so 13 true and so normal.
-I open my heart and the door to help 14 15 me, to help the other Commissioner to ask the right question when we're sitting with the RCMP and the other 16 institution.
-17 MS. BERNICE CATCHEWAY: And, I just want to 18 19 say one more thing before we move on.
-Mrs. McFarland, I know she's not Native, but we grew to be close friends.
-We 20 stopped our search in order to help -- in our search at the 21 time.
-So, she's a beautiful, beautiful family who lost a 22 beautiful daughter, who wants answers as well.

-And, I always encourage her to come to thesethings.
+2 MS. BERNICE CATCHEWAY: I'm not a I 3 appreciate appreciate that, and yes, but I'm not a 4 lawyer.
+5 COMMISSIONER MICHÈLE AUDETTE: Me, too.
+6 MS. BERNICE CATCHEWAY: I'm not a lawyer and 7 I'd like to get legal counsel as to because I know I 8 know you can change records.
+You can you can do 9 anything.
+My book is 2008, but it's easily I could have 10 changed and said but those are the originals.
+So, I'm 11 not a lawyer, but I appreciate your offer, and I'll speak 12 with my family and but I also need legal representation.
+13 COMMISSIONER MICHÈLE AUDETTE: That's so 14 true and so normal.
+I open my heart and the door to help 15 me, to help the other Commissioner to ask the right 16 question when we're sitting with the RCMP and the other 17 institution.
+18 MS. BERNICE CATCHEWAY: And, I just want to 19 say one more thing before we move on.
+Mrs. McFarland, I 20 know she's not Native, but we grew to be close friends.
+We 21 stopped our search in order to help in our search at the 22 time.
+So, she's a beautiful, beautiful family who lost a 23 beautiful daughter, who wants answers as well.
+24 And, I always encourage her to come to these 25 things.
 She just said, "No." She got hurt and disappointed by RCMP, and she said, "I will not, no more."

 This is -- this is her daughter, Amber.
-And, she's -they're a beautiful family.
-They're a beautiful family who suffers just like the rest of us.
-COMMISSIONER MICHÈLE AUDETTE: You're right, and it happened in Highway of Tears where a Canadian family lost a beautiful daughter.
+And, she's - they're a beautiful family.
+They're a beautiful family who commissioner michèle audette: You're right, and it happened in Highway of Tears where a Canadian family lost a beautiful daughter.
 And, since that day, they've been walking with the women who lost their loved one on the Highway of Tears.
 And, when we're working together, the stronger we are.
 So, yes, you're right, totally right.
 Thank you so much.
 (Indiscernible).